Reelz: History

 The network launched on September 27, 2006 as ReelzChannel, initially available on satellite providers DirecTV and Dish Network.
 The network originally maintained a programming focus similar to the original format of E! (and its predecessor MovieTime), focusing on programs about the entertainment industry including movie review and junket interview series.
 The network eventually signed carriage agreements with various cable providers including Time Warner Cable, Comcast, Charter Communications and Altice.
 The network's programming then was tailored to allow insertion of order details and channel positions for film titles being offered through each provider's pay-per-view and video on demand systems.

 In early 2009, ReelzChannel moved its operations from Los Angeles, California, to Albuquerque, New Mexico, where Hubbard owns that city's NBC-affiliated television station KOB.
 KOB and ReelzChannel, however, maintain separate facilities.
 At that point, the network shifted its programming focus to incorporate acquired series alongside its entertainment news programs.
 In August 2011, ReelzChannel debuted its first miniseries, The Kennedys.
 An unauthorized biopic centering on President John F. Kennedy, Jackie Kennedy and the Camelot empire, ReelzChannel acquired the rights to the film after it was dropped by History.

 In February 2023, Reelz reached an agreement with NBCUniversal-owned streaming service Peacock, which would carry a linear feed of Reelz and the network's library of programming for subscribers.
 MLW Underground Wrestling from Major League Wrestling is blacked out and replaced with alternate programming on Peacock due to WWE's exclusivity agreements with the service.

 Programming

 Reelz original programming is produced both in the US and internationally.
 For example, the network premiered a docudrama in 2017, Titanic: Sinking The Myths, starring Ed Asner, examining the circumstances surrounding the ocean liner disaster.
 In 2020, Reelz ordered The Story of the Songs from ViacomCBS Networks UK, in association with the British branch of Paramount Network.

-In June 2022, Reelz acquired Cops and later greenlit On Patrol: Live, a spiritual successor to the former A&E program Live PD.
+In June 2022, Reelz acquired Cops and later greenlit On Patrol: Live, a spiritual successor to the cancelled A&E program Live PD.

 The network's original promotional remit regarding cable and satellite pay-per-view and video on demand services, which remains in its carriage contracts, is contractually fulfilled by an occasional on-air segment hosted by a Celebrity Page personality, REELZ Recommends, an email newsletter service, which highlights programs available via streaming video and video on demand.